iExecBlockchainComputing/iexec-dapps-registry/README.md

 **Trello board**

-At the end of every week this [Trello board](https://trello.com/b/wXZNnXtR/s-chain-a-dapp-for-supply-chain) is going to be updated to show how the project is going, what activities are in progress and what has been done.
+At the end of every week this [Trello board](https://trello.com/b/wXZNnXtR/s-chain-a-dapp-for-supply-chain) is going to be updated to show how the project is advancing, what activities are in progress and what has been done.

-######*Team*
+###### *Team*

-The team if formed by a group of engineering students members of the [CINOI - FIUM](http://fium.um.edu.uy/produccion-academica/cinoi/).
+The team if formed by a group of engineering students from [FIUM](http://fium.um.edu.uy/) and members of the [CINOI](http://fium.um.edu.uy/produccion-academica/cinoi/).
 The technical development will be done by a group of Telematic engineering students, while the relevant information and business analysis will be carried out by Industrial engineers.

 ## Dapp params
 On progress